 But what happened next may have had the biggest impact on the benefits Orkin would eventually reap from the training.

-The division leadership also wrote to managers whenever a subordinate participated in Crucial Confrontations Training to explain that each trainee was expected to dedicate thirty minutes each workday for one week to reinforcing the Crucial Confrontations skills.
+The division leadership also wrote to managers whenever a subordinate participated in Crucial Accountability to explain that each trainee was expected to dedicate thirty minutes each workday for one week to reinforcing the Crucial Accountability skills.
 The managers were asked to schedule a session in which each employee would:

 - Teach the manager one of the concepts from the course

 - Explain a past confrontation that could have been handled better

 - Outline a plan and expected outcome for one upcoming confrontation